Best Basement Flooring Material Options - Rubber, Foam, Plastic

 If you would prefer a more finished space, either a guest room, office, or craft room several raised carpet tiles are available.
 Snap-together raised carpet tiles will keep the carpet part off the potentially damp floor and allow airflow underneath so the floor can dry out.
 The durable plastic base helps prevent mold and mildew growth.

 If you don't like the look of carpet or plastic, take a look at vinyl-topped Max Tiles which give you a look of wood or stone.
-Finish color patterns include dark or light oak, cherry, walnut, or maple plank and slate as well as black or white.
+Finish color patterns include dark or light oak, cherry, soft gray, or maple plank and slate.
 Greatmats carries the Max Tile, which is simply the best non-absorbent vinyl laminate tile on the market.
 The laminate is tough enough for heavy foot traffic, furniture, and dance parties at night.
 The raised design will allow for moisture to evaporate, giving you the look of wood with much more versatility.

 Should you want to have space for a workout area, foam tiles or mats, or rubber mats can be installed on top of Max Tiles.